pingidentity/pingid-python-samples/README.md

 PingID python module and some usage examples.

 For more extensive documnetation see [PingID API documentation](https://www.pingidentity.com/content/developer/en/api/pingid-api.html).
-Autentication flow example can be found in this repo: https://github.com/asafd1/StartAuthenticationSample
+Autentication flow example can be found in this (java) repo: https://github.com/asafd1/StartAuthenticationSample

 ### Prerequisistes
   - pip install arrow